Trinitro21/tpv/README.md

 * `rightclicktime`
 	The time interval, in milliseconds, a touch has to be held for in order for a rightclick to be generated when the finger is lifted.
 	Default is 1000.
+* `rightclickonend`
+	Whether to trigger the rightclick when the touch ends.
+If set to zero, the rightclick is triggered immediately when the time interval is reached.
+	Default is 1.
 * `shapechangeifrightclick`
 	Whether the shape of the current touch should change if a rightclick will be triggered when the finger is lifted.
 	Default is 1.